elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 ## Another step in abstraction

-Let's scrutinize `map-reducer` and `filter-reducer`.
+Let’s scrutinize `map-reducer` and `filter-reducer`.
 Here they are again:

 ```clojure
 (defn map-reducer